siya-pathak/siya-pathak.github.io/content/en/about/index.md

 ---
 <!-- {{< figure src="/images/me.jpeg" title="Illustration from Victor Hugo et son temps (1881)" >}} -->

 Hi!
 My name is Siya, I'm currently a sophomore undergraduate student of Information Technology at Indira Gandhi Delhi Technical University for Women.
-I'm a full-stack developer and some of the technologies and tools I work/ have worked with are (in no particular order):
+I'm a full-stack developer and have previosuly interned at Cisco Thinqbator (IGDTUW branch) as a back-end developer primarily.
+Some of the technologies and tools I work/ have worked with are (in no particular order):

 HTML/CSS/Bootstrap/Bulma UI, JavaScript, Embedded JavaScript, NodeJS, Express, Git/ Version Control System, MongoDB, Python, C++, C, PHP, MySQL, Powershell, React.